C1-SoftwareEngineeringSummit/NotesUI/README.md

 > Remember how we made our NoteStore conform to `ObservableObject` before?
 We did that in order to use the **EnvironmentObject** attribute here in our `ContentView`.
 An EnvironmentObject is a value that is available via the application itself.
 This means it’s shared data that every view can read/write if they want to.
 And because it is shared, there's no need to initialize it within `ContentView`.
 We'll do that elsewhere.

-At this point, you may also get an error in `ContentView_Previews`.
+You might get an error in `ContentView_Previews`.
 This is because you need to provide your preview with the environment variable that we just defined.
 In order to fix that, replace the `ContentView()` line in your `ContentView_Previews` struct to the following:

 ```swift
 ContentView().environmentObject(NoteStore())
 ```

 Now, everything should compile alright.
+We'll need to do this for any `View` in which we use the `NoteStore` environment variable.

+#### Using List and ForEach

 When we use `List` or `ForEach` to make dynamic views, SwiftUI needs to know how it can identify each item *uniquely*, otherwise it’s not able to compare view hierarchies to figure out what has changed.
 To accomplish this, modify the `Note` structure in `Note.swift` to make it conform to the **Identifiable** protocol, like this: